Nancy Kacungira

 At the beginning of June 2020, she began presenting most of the evening output two in three weekends, on both BBC News Channel and BBC World News.
 Including the second half of BBC News at Ten on Friday and Saturday, alternative Sundays.
+Since April 2023 main presenters and correspondents for the new merged BBC News Channel covering for its chief presenters, presenting mainly evening programmes The World Today with Nancy Kacungira, the successor to World News Today, which was rebranded from The Daily Global while she was on maternity leave, The Context, UK-opt outs, BBC News at One and the BBC Weekend News.

 Career

 Kacungira began as a radio presenter while still at university, working her way up from intern to Deputy Program Director by the time she received her first class degree.
 She then earned her Master of Arts degree in Communication Studies from the University of Leeds, where she graduated with distinction.

 Kacungira began her media career as a radio presenter at Power FM, a Christian radio station in Kampala, Uganda.
-In 2010 Kacungira together with her older sister Seanice Kacungira co-founded Blu Flamingo; a digital media management company.
+In 2010, Kacungira together with her older sister Seanice Kacungira co-founded Blu Flamingo; a digital media management company.
 She moved from radio to TV at NTV Uganda as a newsreader from 2012 to 2013, after which she moved to Kenya to work for KTN News Kenya as a social media editor in late 2013.

 While still at KTN News Kenya in 2015, Kacungira applied for the Komla Dumor Award, which she won and went to the BBC for three months' training.
 She then returned to KTN News Kenya but was later hired by the BBC where she presented Focus on Africa, but later became the main presenter of World News Today and In Business Africa, a main presenter at weekends and correspondent both BBC News Channel and BBC World News.

 In 2016, Kacungira was one of the two moderators at the Ugandan presidential debate with another Ugandan BBC presenter Alan Kasujja.

+Following the merger of BBC World News and BBC News in April 2023, Kacungria became one of the main presenters and correspondents for the new channel covering for its chief presenters, presenting mainly evening programmes The Daily Global with Nancy Kacungira, The Context, UK-opt outs and the BBC Weekend News.
+She was also the presenter and correspondent covering Prince Harry, Duke of Sussex phone hacking case against Mirror Group Newspapers (MGN) and political events at Westminster including Privileges Committee publicization of a report, which concluded that Boris Johnson lied to and deliberately misled the House of Commons over Partygate, misled the Committee themselves during the hearing, and acted in contempt of the Committee itself through a "campaign of abuse and intimidation".